Clickable Menu by subject

 SUMMER 9:00 – 3:00

 FOR YOUR CONVENIENCE: Some of the Administrators listed above have classroom or other assigned duties.
 We suggest that you call for an appointment to ensure seeing them.
-Also, all classroom teachers have Conference Periods.
-Please call Mrs. Patty, at 694-1661, to schedule teacher conferences.
+In addition, all classroom teachers have Conference Periods.
+Please call Mrs. Kelso, at 694-1661, to schedule teacher conferences.